Prakharcodes433/Stock-Ticker/README.md

 *This UI can be developed using various technologies.
 Common choices include:*

 * *Frontend: HTML, CSS, JavaScript (React, Vue, or Next.js are popular frameworks)*

+* Backend: Node.js, Python, or a similar language to handle API requests